Public holidays 2020 in Singapore

 With the new year comes dazzling fireworks, late-night partying and…a new cycle of leaves to clear for the year.
 It’s never too early to start planning your holidays.
 In fact, the earlier you plan, the more savings you’re bound to get because flights are typically cheaper when bought in advance.

-So on top of penning down the usual list of new year resolutions, plan your pockets of vacation for 2020 pronto.
-We’ve coupled the upcoming long weekends with possible days of leave you could take to maximise those breaks, along with possible countries to travel to based on the weather, festivals and duration of stay.
+So on top of penning down the usual list of new year resolutions, plan your pockets of vacation pronto.
+We’ve found the public holidays in 2020 with long weekends and strategised possible days of leave you could take to maximise those breaks.
+Plus, possible countries to travel to based on the weather, festivals and duration of stay.

 To properly plan your trip, here are some useful guides you can read up on: